Welcome to Birmingham & Weoley Castle Shotokan Karate

 In 2012 Shihan Cummins gave what was then the longest running dojo at Weoley Castle which had run at its current location for some 37 years to his student, BHSKC Club Secretary and Welfare Officer, Sensei Susan Hession who had taught by his side for many years to form Weoley Castle Shotokan Karate Club.
 This initially operated under the BHSKC group with Shihan Cummins as Chief instructor before becoming fully independent with Sensei Hession as Chief instructor but maintaining its link with BHSKC.
 Weoley Castle Shotokan Karate grew strongly under Sensei Hession producing a number of students who in turn had their own share of success at competition.

 Shihan Cyril Cummins passed away in 2017 passing on the mantle of Chief Instructor of Birmingham & Halesowen Shotokan Karate Club to Sensei Hession.
-Since then the two clubs have operated in conjunction with each other under her stewardship maintaining their individual names but under a combined badge. as BHSKC & WCSKC.
-However time waits for no man and during this time training locations have changed with some long standing dojos like Bartley Green and Halesowen closing so to embody this new era and reflect changes in the geography of the club we are adopting a new name and badge, Birmingham & Weoley Castle Shotokan Karate (BWCSK).
+The two clubs operated in conjunction with each other under her stewardship maintaining their individual names but under a combined badge. as BHSKC & WCSKC for an extended period.
+However time waits for no man and during this time training locations changed with some long standing dojos like Bartley Green and Halesowen closing so to embody this new era and reflect changes in the geography of the club the club adopted a new name and badge, Birmingham & Weoley Castle Shotokan Karate (BWCSK).

 Students from Birmingham & Halesowen and Weoley Castle have progressed well through the grades and have done very well in kata and kumite tournaments over the years producing many regional, European and World Champions.
 We have continued this long standing tradition as Birmingham & Weoley Castle Shotokan Karate with students competing successfully at a levels including world championship tournaments.